Skip to content

 In Person Summer Camps

-Camp Italia is a fun-filled cultural adventure for kids in grades 1-5!
+Camp Italia is a fun-filled cultural adventure for kids in grades K-5!
 This immersive summer camp introduces children to Italian culture, language, and traditions through exciting hands-on activities.
-Campers will learn basic Italian words and songs, cook delicious treats like pizza and gelato, create beautiful Italian-inspired crafts, play traditional games, and enjoy engaging story-time and theater.
+Campers will learn basic Italian words and songs, be exposed to delicious treats like pizza and gelato, create beautiful Italian-inspired crafts, play traditional games, and enjoy engaging story-time and theater.
 Each day is packed with music, movement, and creativity, making learning about Italy both fun and educational.
-Join Mariangela Bonasera, Wheeling High School Italian teacher, for a summer of discovery and adventure—where every day feels like a trip to Italy!
+Join us for a summer of discovery and adventure—where every day feels like a trip to Italy!

 Camp KenSINGton